cheminfo-js/openchemlib-extended/README.md

 `moleculeInfo` is an object that may contain the following properties:

-- oclCode (or idCode or value): the OCL unique code
+- idCode: the OCL unique code
 - smiles
 - molfile
 - index (OCL substructure search index, if not present will be calculated)